-Since its creation, it has met at each half-year and year-end balance sheet date.
+Since its creation, it has met at each half-year and yearend balance sheet date.

-During the 2011 financial year, the Audit Committee met on five occasions, and the rate of attendance was 100%.
+During the 2012 financial year, the Audit Committee met on five occasions, and the rate of attendance was 100%.

-During the various Audit Committee meetings, the Chief Financial Officer presented the financial position of the Group, the accounting options adopted, the risk exposure and significant off-balance sheet commitments.
-Internal Audit presented the results of audits carried out and the audit plan and the procedures to update the risk mapping.
+During the various Audit Committee meetings, the Chief Financial Officer presented the financial position of the Group, the accounting options adopted, the risk exposure and significant off-balance sheet commitments; Internal Audit presented the results of audits carried out and the audit plan, the results of an internal review of the Department and the procedures to update the risk mapping.